specialcodes/test-chat-with-socket-mongo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## things to work on
+carousel in home tutorial: https://www.w3schools.com/bootstrap4/bootstrap_ref_js_carousel.asp
+navigation: correct navigation bug.

+## Incase you get modules not found error :
+-> remove all the module address from angular.json build styles and scripts.
+-> remove the comments from index.html file.